quarkslab/qbindiff/doc/source/params.rst

 * sqeuclidean

 However, some distance are unique in QBinDiff, such as the jaccard-strong distance.
-This is a experminetal new metric that combines the jaccard index and the canberra distance.
+This is a experimental new metric that combines the jaccard index and the canberra distance.

 Jaccard-strong
 ~~~~~~~~~~~~~~